Crowds at Magic Kingdom

 How to use a Disney Crowd Calendar

 When you are planning your trip to Disney and trying to decide when to go, you will have several factors to take into account.
-If you have some flexibility, then you should try to book your trip during the slower months at Disney World.

 At the very least, you are going to want to take a look at a Disney World Crowd Calendar to see which dates are more crowded at each park.